Skip to main content

 Common Questions

 Plain green tea or unsweetened matcha will not break a fast for most goals.
-It actually supports the fasting state by enhancing autophagy (the body's cellular cleanup) and fat metabolism.
-Adding milk, sugar, or sweetened "matcha lattes" does break a fast, since they bring calories.
+It actually supports the fasting state by enhancing autophagy (the bodys cellular cleanup) and fat metabolism.
+Adding milk, sugar, or sweetened matcha lattes does break a fast, since they bring calories.

 Yes, drinking green tea is safe for the liver in healthy adults.
 Liver injury is almost always tied to high-dose EGCG capsules (above 800 mg per day) taken on an empty stomach.
 People with existing liver disease should avoid concentrated extracts and stick to brewed tea.